 Minimum down payment requirements vary by mortgage loan type.
 Here are the current percentages:

-- Conventional: 20% to avoid having to pay private mortgage insurance (PMI); some lenders may go lower
+- Conventional: Can be as low as 3%, but 20% will be required if you want to avoid having to pay private mortgage insurance (PMI)

 - Federal Housing Administration (FHA): 3.5%

 - United States Department of Agriculture (USDA): 0%

 - United States Department of Veterans Affairs (VA): 0%